tjsavitsky/polymatroid/README.txt

     $ python3 kpolyext.py -c 1 n6.matroids.txt n7.matroids.txt
     $ python3 kpolyext.py -c 1 n7.matroids.txt n8.matroids.txt
     $ python3 kpolyext.py -c 1 n8.matroids.txt n9.matroids.txt

-GNU Parallel can be used to speed up the process.
-For example, the last command can be parallelized as follows:
-    $ cat n8.matroids.txt | parallel -N1 --pipe --progress \
-        'python3 kpolyext.py -c 1' > n9.matroids.txt

 Two perl scripts are present.
 One converts the bitstrings representing a polymatroid to a more human-readable format.